 Narratively, flags and counters are some of the most useful pure-coding constructs in interactive fiction.
 Varying the prose on what has or hasn't been done before, or at all, has been so important to the form (and cluttering source code for so long) that Inform counts and flags many things automatically, providing the results to us in the form of specialized syntax.
-Besides 1) the global time of day and turn count variables, Inform automatically tracks 2) how long until a scheduled event will occur, with at rules, 3) how many times an action was attempted, or a condition became true, with for the Nth time, 4) for how many turns in a row a condition has ever become true, via the perfect tenses, and 6) the world-state as it was on the previous turn, via the past tenses.
+Besides 1) the global time of day and turn count variables, Inform automatically tracks 2) how long until a scheduled event will occur, with at rules, 3) how many times an action was attempted, or a condition became true, with for the Nth time, 4) for how many turns in a row a condition stayed true or an action was attempted, with for N turns, 5) if an action has ever succeeded on an object or a condition has ever become true, via the perfect tenses, and 6) the world-state as it was on the previous turn, via the past tenses.
 Once learned, these become major tools in the construction of a quality game and very readable source.